Steamhammer

 development roadmap

-Following that, major features on my list include opening timing, abstract strategies, a flexible building placement planner, a more capable operations boss, and sharper micro.
+In the long term, major features on my list include opening timing, abstract strategies, a flexible building placement and unit positioning planner, a more capable operations boss, and sharper micro.
 The squad structure needs to be revamped for greater flexibility and power.
-I have laid outline plans and some groundwork for all of them, but it will be long work.
+I have laid outline plans and some groundwork for all of them, but there’s a lot to do.

 downloads

-“Results” below are the win-loss record on SSCAIT while the bot version was active, and “elo” is the final elo rating when available.
+“Elo” below is elo ratings from BASIL.
+When there are two numbers, the top one is Steamhammer zerg and the other is Randomhammer (Steamhammer playing random).
 The opposition is always changing, so the longer the time period, the less comparable the numbers are.
-Starting with version 2.3, ratings are from BASIL and are more stable over time, though not comparable with earlier ratings.
+Before version 2.3, ratings were from SSCAIT and are not comparable with later ratings.

 3.5.10 binary 3.5.10 source - 2872